Equator Express | Hawaii – Tahiti

-May 9: Arrive at boat.
-We will provide you with a COVID symptoms questionnaire to complete before boarding.
-We will take your temperature, review your questionnaire, and administer a rapid antigen test to you on the dock before boarding.
-With proof of a negative PCR result, a negative COVID screen from the questionnaire and temperature check, and a negative rapid test on the dock, you will be able to board Sea Dragon.
+Day of Arrival at boat: We will take your temperature and administer a rapid antigen test to you before you come in close contact with the rest of the crew.
+With proof of vaccination, proof of a negative PCR result, a temperature of under 100.4 F, and a negative rapid test, you will be able to board Sea Dragon.
 Once everyone is on board, we will fall into the normal routine for trip operations.
 We’ll become a “bubble” with no masks required on board.
-You’ll choose your bunk, we’ll have a group dinner on board and go through safety briefings for departure to Tahiti.
-In the event that you test positive on either the PCR test or your pre-boarding rapid test, you will not be allowed aboard the vessel, and we will be happy to transfer your payment to a trip of your choosing at a later date.
+You’ll choose your bunk, we’ll have a group dinner on board and go through safety briefings for departure.
+In the event that you do not provide proof of vaccination, test positive on either the PCR test or your pre-boarding rapid test, or have a fever, you will not be allowed aboard the vessel, and we will be happy to transfer your payment to a trip of your choosing at a later date.

 Day 1: Arrival On Board Sea Dragon

 You’ll join us at Ko Olina Marina in Oahu between 1500 and 1700 to move on board.
 You’ll have the opportunity to find your bunk and get settled in.
 We’ll all gather together for our first dinner on board.
 Afterwards your professional crew will take you through general life on board and safety procedures.
 You’ll be fitted for your lifejacket, and if you didn’t bring any with you, foul weather gear.